Older Adult Assessment Program

 How does the program work?

 The consultation includes a complete evaluation of your current health to devise a plan of care.
-You and your family meet with our geriatric experts at the Center for Advanced Medicine (CAM).
+You and your family meet with our geriatric experts at one of our locations the Center for Advanced Medicine (CAM) or Covenant Place.

 The evaluation has three major parts: